cpuimage/minSDTF/README.md

 Stable Diffusion V1.5 Inference With PyTorch Weights in TensorFlow 2

+## Why do this?

+While huggingface `diffusers` and AUTOMATIC1111 `webui` library is amazing, nowdays, its implementation has gotten extremely big and unfriendly for people who want to build on it.
+I've always wished that an implementation existed that was not only easy to learn but also easy to maintain and develop. so, I did this project.
+It's like building a bridge that is compatible with the resources of the active PyTorch community, but at the same time will have the multiple features of Keras/TensorFlow.

 #### Using pip without a virtual environment

 Install dependencies using the `requirements.txt` file: